 After a walk around the edge of a large field the path crosses the B1230 at the High Hunsley Beacon, one of many erected for the Queens Golden Jubilee celebrations.
 The next mile or so is spent travelling alongside country roads and cultivated fields until the walk reaches a stile that leads into the delightful and beautiful Swin Dale.
 As you drop into the dale and it envelops you it becomes so calming.
 Enjoy the next mile walking through it as you gaze left and right at the banks of this picturesque and peaceful dale.

 After the pleasures of Swin Dale the Wolds Way tracks across high Wolds land which is a mixture of bridleways, short lengths of metalled road, and field boundaries for the next five nondescript miles.
 It is not the most inspiring section, in fact it is the least aesthetic five miles of the entire Wolds Way.
-This national trial is in the main a beautiful route but intensive farming has done for this bit I'm afraid.
+This national trial is in the main a beautiful route but intensive farming has done for this bit I am afraid.
 All I can recommend is that you put your head down and walk briskly through this section until you reach the lovely village of Goodmanham.
 The church in the village is a particularly fine example of those built in the Saxon period so typical in the Wolds.
-Follow the signs past the church and out of the village rounding a few more ploughed fields before crossing the A614 before following a farm track for a few hundred yards until you enter Londesborough Park.
+Follow the signs past the church and out of the village to Beggar's Bush Well which is followed by rounding a few more ploughed fields before crossing the A614.
+On crossing the road follow a farm track to Londesborough Park.